MINUS-1ONE/Cores-SweRV-RV64IMFDCB-DUAL/README.md

 ## Quickstart guide
 1. Clone the repository
-1. Setup RV_ROOT to point to the path in your local filesystem
+1. Setup RV64_ROOT to point to the path in your local filesystem
 1. Determine your configuration {optional}
 1. Run make with tools/Makefile